fhunleth/embedded-elixir/content/post/2019-11-22-embedded-networking.md

 built it:

 > `VintageNet` takes a different approach to networking from `nerves_network`.
+> It takes human-readable network configuration descriptions and transforms them
+> into low level commands to run, supervisors to start, and routes to add.
+It
-> It supports calling "old school" Linux utilities like `ifup` and `ifdown` to
+> supports calling traditional Linux utilities like `ip` and `udhcpc` to
 > configure networks.
-While this has many limitations, it can be a timesaver for
+This can be a timesaver for migrating complicated, but
-> migrating a known working Linux setup to Nerves.
-After that you can change the
+> known working Linux setups to Nerves.
+Linux daemons are supervised by
-> setup to call the `ip` command directly and supervise the daemons that you may
-> need with [MuonTrap](https://github.com/fhunleth/muontrap).
-And from there you
+> `VintageNet` so they're restarted if they crash and stopped when no longer
+> needed.
+Of course, implementing services in pure Elixir also has advantages
-> can replace C implementations with Elixir and Erlang ones if you desire.
+> and you can replace the C implementations when and if you desire.
 >
-> Another important difference is that `VintageNet` doesn't attempt to make
+> Another important difference from `nerves_network` is that `VintageNet`
-> incremental modifications to configurations.
-It completely tears down an
+> doesn't attempt to make incremental modifications to configurations.
+It
-> interface's connection and then brings up new configurations in a fresh state.
+> completely tears down an interface's connection and then brings up new
-> Network reconfiguration is assumed to be an infrequent event so while this can
+> configurations in a fresh state.
+Network reconfiguration is assumed to be an
-> cause a hiccup in the network connectivity, it removes state machine code that
+> infrequent event so while this causes hiccups in network connectivity, it
-> made `nerves_network` hard to maintain.
+> removes the complicated state machine code that made `nerves_network` hard to
+> maintain and extend.

 noice.